RenzoMurinaCadierno/React-RNMCReactBlog/readme.md

 Either go to [my hosted working example](https://rnmcreactblog.web.app/) or clone the repository yourself.

 If you clone it, then just `npm init` to install everything in node_modules/ and `npm start` to launch *parcel.js*.
+Be sure to create your own firebase project to it as well as to modify firebase.js to include your firebase database configs.
+The app will not work otherwise.

-The app will be served at *localhost:1234*
+The app will be served at *localhost:1234*.

 As a **non-logged-in user** you can: